Perturbed-Alexander Invariants via Quantum Cluster Algebras: Discussion

 The quantum cluster algebra approach to perturbative expansions has three main outcomes: \begin{enumerate} \item It provides a method to derive the Alexander polynomial using only classical cluster algebras (Theorem \ref{thm:clusterburau}). \item Using the representation theory of quantum cluster algebras, one can construct a perturbative representation, which in turn produces an $\epsilon$-expanded $R$-matrix (Theorem \ref{thm:pertrmatrix}). \item It offers a promising route toward a universal strategy for deriving perturbative invariants associated with ADE-type Lie algebras (Section \ref{sec:towsl3}). \end{enumerate}

-Perturbed Alexander polynomials still lack a topological interpretation.
+Perturbed-Alexander invariants still lack a topological interpretation.
 One advantage of the cluster-theoretic approach described here is that it naturally comes equipped with a geometric interpretation.
 We therefore recall the geometric realization of cluster mutations in terms of flips of ideal triangulations and the associated three-dimensional Pachner move.

 Let $\Sigma$ be a marked bordered surface and $T$ an ideal triangulation.
 Each edge corresponds to a vertex of the quiver.
 The associated seed changes under mutation exactly when one performs a flip of an internal edge $e$ of $T$.
 The two triangles adjacent to $e$ form an ideal quadrilateral, and the flip replaces $e$ by the other diagonal.
 In the framework of Fock, Goncharov, and Shen \cite{goncharov2019quantum}, these flips describe the coordinate changes on moduli spaces of framed $\mathrm{PGL}_n$-local systems (cluster $\mathcal X$-varieties) attached to $\Sigma$.
 The cluster coordinate attached to the flipped edge transforms by the usual mutation rule.